AVIS-EntropiaAI/.github/profile/README.md

 ## Development and Testing

 - Each repository contains its own set of unit tests.
-Run these tests before making any changes or deployments.
+Run these tests before and after making any changes or before deployments.
 - Use virtual environments when working with Python projects to manage dependencies.
 - For Lambda functions, test locally using the provided instructions before deploying to AWS.